xx299x/DrissionPagePlus/README.en.md

-## Docking with selenium code
+## Splicing with selenium or requests code

-The DrissionPage code can be seamlessly spliced with the selenium code, either directly using the selenium WebDriver object, or using its own WebDriver everywhere for the selenium code.
+DrissionPage code can be seamlessly spliced with selenium and requests code.
+You can use Selenium's WebDriver object directly, or you can export your own WebDriver to selenium code.
+The Session object of requests can also be passed directly.
 Make the migration of existing projects very convenient.

 ### selenium to DrissionPage